 Unless you have bought a KDOZ space, please make babysitting arrangements as the Convention messages are for parents on April 10-11.
-Purchase tickets at the end of this post.
+Tickets are closed for this event.

 Meet the Homeschool Village Director and workshop leaders :

 Love and Laughter are key to Anju’s rhythm of life.
 And she finds both of these abundantly in the company of youth and community.
 She is fueled each morning over chats about no-thing serious with her family, over her essential cup of coffee.
 Even with greying hair she camouflages well with those young at heart.
 Though her position as a Classical Conversations Director for high-schoolers may seem like a serious role, she works it out with convivial zest.
 She also invests time with youth in the ICC community and her Church youth.
-And don’t be surprised if you catch her grooving to #inmyfeelingsChallenge Anju’s passion and interest in having real conversations that matter, led her to brainstorm the Day 2 program for this HS Convention 2019.
+And don’t be surprised if you catch her grooving to #inmyfeelingsChallenge Anju’s passion and interest in having real conversations that matter, led her to brainstorm the Day 2 program for this Homeschool Convention 2019.
+Anju was a keynote speaker at Homeschool Convention 2018.

 How do I do business with the family?